Music Development Plan

 This is about all the other musical events and opportunities that we organise, such as singing at assemblies, concerts and shows, and trips to professional concerts.

-The music department puts on two concerts towards the end of the autumn term and summer term.
-In the spring term, either a musical is staged by the dance and drama department, or we take part in the bi-annual Redbridge Choral Festival at the Royal Albert Hall.
-The latter will take place in the 2024-2025 academic year.
+The music department puts on two concerts each year, towards the end of the autumn term and summer term.
+In the spring term, either a musical is staged with the dance and drama department, or we take part in the bi-annual Redbridge Choral Festival at the Royal Albert Hall.
+We took over 40 pupils to the latter in March 2025.

-There is also going to be a concert to celebrate the school’s centenary on Sunday 22nd September where a number of bands with pupils or alumni from the school will perform.
+A concert to celebrate the school’s centenary also took place on Sunday 22nd September where a number of bands with pupils or alumni from the school performed.

-In addition to this, regular performances of music take place in achievement assemblies at the end of each half-term, as well as open days and welcome evenings.
+In addition to this, regular performances of music take place in achievement assemblies at the end of each half-term, as well as open days, welcome evenings and transition days for new pupils.

 Pupils taking music in Years 10-13 are sometimes taken to professional concerts where set works are being performed.